 6. day Stadtroda - Gera 43 km

 Today you will understand why Thuringia is also called „Germany’s green heart“ as you cycle over fantastic trails for many kilometres.
 First, you will cross the wooded Zeitzgrund, to continue along the Rauda through the wonderful Mühltahl-valley with its numerous restaurants later on.
 A former railroad track will serve as your bike trail from here on.
-It guides your way to the Weiße-Elster-bike trail leading to Gera via Bad Köstritz, seat of the famous black beer-brewery.
+It guides your way to the Weiße-Elster-bike trail leading to Gera via Bad Köstritz, location of the famous black beer-brewery.

 7. day Gera - Altenburg 44 km

 The grounds of the federal horticultural exhibition from 2007 will host you and your bikes from Gera to Ronneburg.
 This former open cast mining area for uranium ore was redeveloped and revitalized ecologically by the Wismut GmbH and has become a popular destination for excursions since.
-The last stage consists of small streets and separate trails leading to Schmölln, “the city of button”, along the small rivers Sprotte and Pleiße.
-It ends in Altenburg, seat of an enormous castle complex host of the playing card museum.
+The last stage consists of small streets and separate trails leading to Schmölln, “the city of buttons”, along the small rivers Sprotte and Pleiße.
+It ends in Altenburg, location of an enormous castle complex host of the playing card museum.
 In the evening, there will be enough time left to get to know the former residence town on your own.